brianvkahl/tereko/README.md

 # Tereko

-Science Bowl-like question generator from Quiz Bowl questions.
+Question generator using Quiz Bowl tossups and bonuses.

 Uses the spaCy-based en_coref_lg model from huggingface and the Natural Language Toolkit.